Skip to main content

 DANGER ASSESSMENT INSTRUMENT

 The Danger Assessment Instrument is an excellent tool and has been used for over 25 years by health professionals, law enforcement, and advocates.
-The tool, revised in 2019, consists of 20 questions that the client may respond to with yes/no answers.
+The current version of this tool consists of 20 questions that the client may respond to with yes/no answers.
 The various questions are weighted for risk factors associated with intimate partner homicide.
 Some of the risk factors include past death threats, partner’s employment status, and partner’s access to a gun.
-Culturally competent versions are now available to evaluate same-sex and immigrant relationships for lethality.
-The tool is available online for certified professionals to download after they have completed a brief online training and post-test (Alliance for Hope, 2019).
-(See “Resources” at the end of this course.)

 Following an established procedure to examine patients who may be victims of abuse will ensure that no critical information is overlooked.
 In some clinical settings, the best option may be to escort the patient to the emergency department to conduct an exam.